BaileyChessum/teleop_modular/docs/getting_started.md

 [lopsided98/nix-ros-overlay](https://github.com/lopsided98/nix-ros-overlay), add [overlay.nix](../overlay.nix) on top of
 it in your overlays.

+---

-Once added, you should be able to run `teleop_node`:
+Once added to your workspace, you should be able to run `teleop_node`:

 <pre><span style="background-color:#303030"><font color="#FFFFFF">$ </font></span>./result/bin/ros2 run teleop_node teleop_node